sidewalklabs/docs/privacy-policy.md

 ### Transfer of Information to Other Countries

-Your personal information and other information may be held outside of Canada, where it will be subject to foreign laws, when there is a justifiable reason to do so.
-We require guarantees from our partners that it will be kept safe.
-For written information about our policies and practices regarding contractors and information held outside of Canada, contact our Privacy Officer at [privacy@sidewalklabs.com](mailto:privacy@sidewalklabs.com).
+Your personal information and other information may be held outside of the jurisdiction of your residence or where you use Sidewalk Labs’ websites and services, where it will be subject to foreign laws.
+To the extent that EU data protection legislation applies to the transfer of your personal information, including transfers of personal information to countries outside of the  European Economic Area, such transfers will only be conducted in accordance with EU data protection legislation.

 ### Your Access and Correction Rights